webprofusion/certify-docs/docs/guides/licensing.md

 - License Bundles
 - Cloud Managed Licenses

+*We do not offer special licensing terms for any type of organisation.*

 ## License Bundles
 For the Certify The Web app you can currently purchase the following license bundles: